GLOBAL MARKETS-Stocks rise globally on Fed; Greece still a concern

 * Greece remains in view, Euro zone sets emergency summit

-* Crude oil rises on the day, gold prices jump (Updates with record Nasdaq close)
+* Crude oil rises on the day, gold prices jump (Updates to the close of U.S. trading)

 By Ryan Vlastelica